polaris-slo-cloud/polaris-slo-framework/README.md

 ## Beyond Simple Scaling

-SLOC does not only allow the development and configuration of complex SLOs, it also allows service consumers the choose the exact elasticity strategy they want to use when their SLO is violated.
+Polaris does not only allow the development and configuration of complex SLOs, it also allows service consumers the choose the exact elasticity strategy they want to use when their SLO is violated.
 The most common form (see [here](https://dl.acm.org/doi/10.1145/3148149)) of scaling in today's clouds is horizontal scaling, i.e., adding additional instances of a service (*scaling out*) or removing unneeded instances of the service (*scaling in*).

 The service provider can offer multiple *elasticity strategies*, e.g.,